Die Linke: 2025 federal election

 In the election on 23 February 2025, Die Linke won 8.8% of the vote and 64 seats, their best result since 2017.
 The party won six direct constituencies, including those of Gregor Gysi, Sören Pellmann, and Bodo Ramelow, as well as three newcomers in Berlin: Ines Schwerdtner in Lichtenberg, Pascal Meiser in Friedrichshain-Kreuzberg, and Ferat Koçak in Neukölln.
 This latter victory marked the first time Die Linke had won a constituency in the former West.
 Exit polling indicated that Die Linke was the most popular party among voters aged 18–24, winning 25% of this group, and 16% among voters aged 25–34.
 The party gained primarily from Greens and SPD voters, as well as from minor party and non-voters, while losing a lesser number of votes to the BSW.

 Ideology and platform

 Die Linke advocates for democratic socialism as an alternative to capitalism.
 Die Linke is vocally anti-militarist.
 As a platform for left-wing politics in the wake of globalization, Die Linke includes many different factions, ranging from communists to social democrats.
 During the joint party convention with the Labour and Social Justice – The Electoral Alternative in March 2007, a document outlining political principles was agreed on.
 The official program of the party was decided upon by an overwhelming majority at the party conference in October 2011 in Erfurt.

 Die Linke is sometimes considered part of the German "centre-left" camp.
-It has been described as "far-left" by journalists in some news outlets including the BBC, Euronews, The Guardian, Der Spiegel, Politico, and The New York Times, and is considered to be left-wing populist by some researchers.
+It has been described as far-left by journalists in some news outlets including the BBC, Euronews, The Guardian, Der Spiegel, Politico, and The New York Times.